gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 The complete requirements for Deploy Boards to display for a specific [environment] are:

-1. You should have a Kubernetes cluster up and running
+1. You should have a Kubernetes cluster up and running.
 1. Configure the [Kubernetes service][kube-service] in your project for the cluster.
-1. GitLab Runner should be configured with the [Docker][docker-exec] or [Kubernetes][kube-exec] executor
+1. GitLab Runner should be configured with the [Docker][docker-exec] or [Kubernetes][kube-exec] executor.
 1. Ensure a Kubernetes label of `app=$CI_ENVIRONMENT_SLUG` is applied to the deployments, replica sets, and pods.
 These resources should be contained in the namespace defined in Kubernetes service setting.
 1. Optionally, use an [Autodeploy] `.gitlab-ci.yml`
    template which has predefined stages and commands to use, and automatically applies the labeling.
-GitLab also has a [Kubernetes deployment example](#using-the-kubernetes-deploy-example-project) which can simplify the build and deployment process.
+GitLab also has a
+   [Kubernetes deployment example](#using-the-kubernetes-deploy-example-project)
+   which can simplify the build and deployment process.